padraignix/padraignix.github.io/tabs/projects.md

 ### Shogi

-Near the end of 2020 I was introduced to the world of Japanese Chess, known as Shogi.
+Near the end of 2020 I was introduced to the world of Japanese Chess known as Shogi.
 This happened in a twofold way at the end of the year.
-The first part relates to binging the Netflix series "Queen's Gambit" which to it's credit did reinvigortate my early love of chess.
+The first part relates to binging the Netflix series "Queen's Gambit" which to its credit did reinvigortate my early love of chess.
 As young as 7 I was competing provincially (with a decidedly quick defeat in my one national match) however I never continued my development after those early years other than playing a match or two here and there.
 The second part of this equation relates to playing a decent amount of Persona 5 Royal, more specifically interacting with one of the "confidants" in the game who is a professional Shogi player.
 With these two aspects intersecting I found myself investigating the world of Shogi more directly and fell for it immediately.
 I'm currently working through tsumes (puzzle challenges) and hoping to become more proficient throughout the year.